Glorfindel83/SE-Userscripts/global-review-summary/README.md

 ## Installation

-- Make sure you have Tampermonkey (for Chrome) or Greasemonkey / Violentmonkey (for Firefox) installed.

 - Install the userscript with
 [this direct link](https://raw.githubusercontent.com/Glorfindel83/SE-Userscripts/master/global-review-summary/global-review-summary.user.js).

+<sub>developed & tested with Violentmonkey on Firefox</sub>

 ## Support

-If you have any questions, please post a comment on [this Stack Apps question](https://stackapps.com/q//34061).
+If you have any questions, please post a comment on [this Stack Apps question](https://stackapps.com/q/7723/34061).

 ## Attribution